Dev-Dominic/Javascript-Learning/index.md

 ## Scopes

-Scopes define where a variable is accessed.
-Within a function it is only possible to see variables up the scope.
-Every time a function is called it creates a new function scope.
+- Scopes define where a variable is accessible.
+- Within a function it is only possible to see variables up the scope.
+- Every time a function is called it creates a new function scope.
+- **var** denotes scoping by the `function` keyword
+- **let** denotes scoping by blocks, i.e `{}`

 ## HOP Functions and Callbacks